-- In 2022 the main destinations for Polish cereal grains included: Germany, the Netherlands, Nigeria, Spain, South Africa, the United Kingdom and Israel. - Wheat accounted for 43% of grain exports in 2022, while maize represented 40%, triticale, millet, buckwheat 7% and rye 4%. - Bakers' wares such as bread, rolls, fine bakery wares, cakes and pastries are a major Polish export commodity.
-Other exported grain mill products include prepared foods obtained by swelling or roasting cereals or cereal product (such as breakfast cereals), pastas and noodles, gluten, wheat flour, malt and groats. - Poland exported 131 thousand tonnes of malt in 2022, the greatest amounts to Brazil, Germany, the United Kingdom, Cambodia, South Africa, Lithuania and Vietnam. - The top destinations for Polish pastas include France, Germany, the United Kingdom, Spain, the Netherlands, Ukraine, Italy and Czechia.
+- In 2023 the main destinations for Polish cereal grains included: Germany, the Netherlands, Nigeria, South Africa, Spain, the United Kingdom. - Wheat accounted for 52% of grain exports in 2023, while maize represented 34%, triticale, millet, buckwheat 5% and rye 4%. - Bakery products such as bread, rolls, fine bakery products, cakes and pastries are a major Polish export commodity.
+Other exported grain mill products include prepared foods obtained by swelling or roasting cereals or cereal product (such as breakfast cereals), pastas and noodles, gluten, wheat flour, malt and groats. - Poland exported 114 thousand tonnes of malt in 2023, the greatest amounts to Brazil, Germany, South Africa, Cuba, Uganda, Egypt, Lithuania and France. - The top destinations for Polish pastas include Germany, the United Kingdom, France, Spain, the Netherlands, Italy and Czechia.